csabapalfi/pagespeed-insights-scripts/README.md

 Ever wondered how your Google PageSpeed score is calculated and how to use it?

-This document (and node module) tries to answer that.
+This document (and the related node module) tries to answer that.

 - [Overview](#overview)
   * [PageSpeed Insights score = Lighthouse score](#pagespeed-insights-score--lighthouse-score)